 - The insert was designed to be the correct size to fit into the slots on the card corners.

 - Set the dial to cardstock or custom if using a thicker material.

 - This design will also score the card, making it easier to fold it.
 Follow the prompts to add your scoring stylus.

 - Load the mat when prompted and press the Cricut button to start cutting.
 Unload and change the mats when prompted.

 - Carefully remove the outer excess paper, starting in the upper corner and pulling back.

-- The letter cutouts should remain on the mat.
-Fold along the score line.
+- Fold along the score line.